nawrockie/ribosensor_wrapper/00README.txt

 > ribosensor.pl example-16.fa test

-The script ribosensor.pl takes two command line arguments:
+The script ribosensor.pl takes two command-line arguments:

 The first argument is the sequence file to annotate.